-Practical info: Greenvalley Island in Cavinti, Laguna
+Practical Info: Greenvalley Island

 Laguna which you can rent for exclusive stay.
 It’s ideal for short family or friends outings and even team building.
 It also caters to people who want a little break from the city stress.

 How to get here